WilleLX1/RubyRAT/README.md

 1. `!elevate`: Attempts to elevate from user to admin.
 2. `!install`: Tries to gain persistence on the client system.
 3. `!uninstall`: Removes persistence from the client system.
+4. `!better_install`: Gets presistence on system with 3 diffrent methods.
+5. `!better_uninstall`: Removes 3 diffrent methods of presistence from client system.

 ### Files
 1. `!upload`: Uploads a file from C2 to the client.